adityaathalye/clojure-by-example/README.md

 You need Java installed.

 - Run `java -version` in your terminal.
 - If Java is not installed, please [download and install Java from here](https://adoptopenjdk.net/).
-Any version should do.
+- Any version should do, but prefer Java 8 or higher.
+We have not tested this project with Java 7.
 - Once you are done, `java -version` should show you a Java version.

-Notes:

-- We have not tested this project with Java 7.

 ## VSCode + Calva